 John worked for the Admiral Group Limited for 27 years in a variety of roles including leading Motor Claims departments and handling catastrophic bodily injury claims.
 He has represented Admiral on external committees such as the MIB technical committee and ABI property claims committee.
 He was Head of Household claims and Claims Ancillary products until leaving in March 2019.
 John holds a BSc (Open) degree including Business Management, Personal Finance and Economics and is an Associate of the Chartered Insurance Institute (ACII) and a member of the CII’s Swansea Council.
 He is currently Operations Manager for Avantia Home Protect.

-John McSherry Declaration of Interest
+John McSherry - Declaration of Interests

 Advisory Panel Member / Audit & Risk Assurance Committee Member